Kevdl01/bluecoin/.github/ISSUE_TEMPLATE.md

 General bluecoin questions and/or support requests and are best directed to the [bluecointalk.io forums](https://bluecointalk.io/).

-For reporting security issues, please contact the Litecoin developers on the #bluecoin-dev Freenode IRC channel or alternatively you can email us at contact@bluecoin.org.
+For reporting security issues, please contact the Bluecoin developers on the #bluecoin-dev Freenode IRC channel or alternatively you can email us at contact@bluecoin.org.

 ### Describe the issue